Basics of Pool Water Saturation Index

 Main Takeaways

-• The water saturation index or LSI measures how saturated your water is with calcium and metals.
+• The water saturation index, or LSI, measures how saturated your water is with calcium and metals.
 It ranges from -1 to +1.

 • Ideally, your pool water saturation should lie between -0.3 and +0.3.